Home Compare ALLFG.AS vs LNG

 Stability

-On stability, Cheniere Energy, Inc. ranks near the top of the group; Allfunds Group plc sits in the weaker half.
+The same broad pattern appears on stability: Cheniere Energy, Inc. ranks near the top of the group, while Allfunds Group plc stays in the weaker half.

 ALLFG.AS